Verification knowledge hub

-Doing only one of these steps is not sufficient; businesses cannot only check an ID or just have a video call.
-However, one step does not have to follow the other immediately.
-It is for the company to decide when to conduct the second step.
+Doing only one step isn’t enough.
+Businesses cannot just check an ID or do a video call.
+However, the second step doesn’t have to follow the first one immediately.
+It’s for the company to decide when to conduct the second step.

-For this method, businesses must obtain the credit file directly from the Canadian credit bureau or the service provider.
-The check must be conducted at the same time as client verification.
-This verification includes checking that the data presented by the client matches the data written in the credit file (slight typos are allowed).
-However, FinTRAC’s guidance does not specify a format for either remote or non-remote verification.
+For this method, businesses must obtain a client’s credit file directly from the Canadian credit bureau or a service provider.
+The check must be conducted right when the client is verified.
+The verification process includes checking that the data presented by the client matches the data written in the credit file (slight typos are allowed).

-In this method, businesses can use only credit files obtained from Canadian credit bureaus, not foreign ones.
-Therefore, a company can offer verification only for local customers.
+With this method, businesses can only use credit files obtained from Canadian credit bureaus, not foreign ones.
+Therefore, companies can only offer verification for local customers.

-Dual-process means that a business accesses the client’s data from two separate sources.
-For instance, the company can contact the credit bureau to get the credit file and contact the client’s bank to receive the financial account information.
-The list of information to collect is the same as the previous one for the dual-process method.
+Dual-process means that businesses access client data from two separate sources.
+For instance, a business can contact the credit bureau to get a credit file while contacting the bank to receive financial account information.
+The information required for collection is the same as in the previous method.

-Although companies obtain clients’ data from such reliable institutions as banks and credit bureaus, in reality these entities do not have secure enough means to examine identity documents.
-Bank employees, for instance, have to rely solely on their eyes and a watermark scanner to decide whether the submitted ID is authentic.
-Hence, if a person presents counterfeit documents, there is a strong possibility that the fraud will not be detected, and forged documents will be stored into databases.
-In addition, the dual-process method can simply be costly and time-consuming.
+Although businesses obtain client data from such reliable institutions as banks and credit bureaus, in reality, these entities don’t have the means to thoroughly examine ID documents.
+Bank employees, for instance, have to rely solely on their eyes and a watermarks scanner to decide whether a submitted ID is authentic.
+Hence, if a person presents counterfeit documents, there is a strong possibility they won’t be detected, and forged documents will get into databases.
+On top of that, the dual-process method can simply be costly and time consuming.

 An affiliate is a company that is owned by, has the same parent entity or has consolidated financial statements with another company.